EFP18/SVG-Logo-Maker/README.md

 THEN I am shown a 300x200 pixel image that matches the criteria I entered
 ```

-## Mock-Up

-The following image shows a mock-up of the generated SVG given the following input entered by the user: `SVG` for the text, `white` for the text color, `circle` from the list of shapes, and `green` for the shape color.
-Note that this is just an image of the output SVG and not the SVG file itself:

 ![Image showing a green circle with white text that reads "SVG.".](./Images/10-oop-homework-demo.png)

-## Additional Requirements

 Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
 The application will be invoked by using the following command: